 GameCube Output Comparison

-you're not familiar with these terms, I highly recommend you read the 240p page before continuing, otherwise the rest of this page might not make any sense.
+The reason the GameCube’s output options are complicated is because the GameCube primarily outputted in 480i (which is interlaced).
+There were a few games that outputted in 240p (such as the Zelda and Mega Man X collections) and many that outputted in 480p, but sadly, some only supported 480i output.
+If you’re not familiar with these terms, I highly recommend you read the 240p page before continuing, otherwise the rest of this page might not make any sense.

 Here are the different ways to get a good quality output from your GameCube:

-If your display supports 480p, you can get the best output from your GameCube,
+If your display supports 480p, you can get the best output from your GameCube, with a few options:

 – If your display supports component video, you can simply use the component cables.